Developing Katajanokka Harbour

 - The project is part of the Port of Helsinki’s carbon neutrality programme.

 - Business Finland’s Energy Aid is available for the project

 - Katajanokka Terminal received a new cooling system for it’s 2nd floor departure hall to further enhance passenger experience.

 - Completed 6/2022

 Main transformer substation

 - Port of Helsinki built a new main transformer substation to serve the whole Katajanokka harbour area.

 Interior renovation of the 1st floor of Katajanokka Terminal

-- Interior renovations will be carried out on the 1st floor of Katajanokka Terminal to improve the comfort and ease of travel and the facilities reserved for service providers, among other things.
+- Interior renovations were carried out on the 1st floor of Katajanokka Terminal to improve the comfort and ease of travel and the facilities reserved for service providers, among other things.